-The GASB has issued Statement No. 90, "Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61."
-The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, as extended by GASB Statement No. 95, "Postponement of Effective Dates of Certain Authoritative Guidance."
+The GASB has issued Statement No. 100, "Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62."
+The objective of this Statement is to enhance the consistency and comparability of accounting changes and error corrections.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2023.
 The District plans to adopt this Statement as applicable by the effective date.
+This Statement did not have a material effect on the District's financial statements upon implementation.